9501 Lakeview Parkway

 * Current physical exam and rabies must be on file or they will be performed at the time of the surgery

 If you would like more information on the importance of the services listed above, please call or email.
-Special pricing limited to Tuesdays and for clients with no doctor preference.
+Special pricing limited to Wednesdays and for clients with no doctor preference.

 Don’t Let Your Pet be Embarrassed by an Unruly ‘do.